PKBeam/Edda/getting-started.md

 If possible, you should obtain a lossless audio file (e.g. `.wav` or `.flac`) and transcode it into Vorbis format (`.ogg`).

 You should aim for a quality preset somewhere from 5 to 9.
-(Spotify Premium uses quality 9.)

 The quality 10 preset produces unnecessarily large files, and anything under quality 5 may sound noticeably poor.
+For reference, Spotify Premium uses quality 9.

 You can set the quality
 - in Audacity, by using the slider in the file save dialog (after you click "Export to OGG").